Work in Progress

 Articles and Book Chapters

 - “We Are Here: Negotiating Difference and Alliance in Spaces of Cultural Rhetorics.”
-With Victor Del Hierro and Daisy Levy.
-Accepted for enculturation special issue on Cultural Rhetorics.
-Forthcoming.
+With Victor Del Hierro and Daisy Levy. enculturation 2016.

 - Dunhamn, Jane, Jerome Harris, Shancia Jarrett, Leroy Moore, Akemi Nishida, Margaret Price, Britney Robinson, & Sami Schalk.
 “Developing and Reflecting on a Black Disability Studies Pedagogy: Work from the National Black Disability Studies Coalition.”
 Disability Studies Quarterly 35.2 (2015).